iam28th/bioinf-cov-classifier-public/README.md

 biomarkers, suggest machine learning methods that can associate individual TCR repertoires with COVID-19 status and compare existing tools for TCR clustering.

-The repository contains following folders:
+The repository contains the following folders:
 - ``sample-classifier``  - sample classification based on T-cell repertoire
 - ``epitope-classifier`` - performance evaluation of TCR clustering methods